This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Yes!
 You pour syrup over the chicken and waffles.
 I like to pour syrup on my waffles, then add my chicken and a little more.

-The combination of sweet (waffles) and salty (fried chicken) is just a flavor pairing that makes tastebuds and bellies happy!
+Combining sweet (waffles) and salty (fried chicken) is just a flavor pairing that makes tastebuds and bellies happy!
 Both are easy to prepare, and people of all ages can enjoy them.

-The exact person who invented chicken and waffles became mainstream and popular in a Jazz nightclub in Harlem named Wells Supper club in 1938.
+The exact person who invented chicken and waffles became mainstream and popular in a Jazz nightclub in Harlem named Wells Supper Club in 1938.
 The legend is that jazz artists would come after dinner but before breakfast, and the kitchen would serve them fried chicken and waffles.

 So we can thank Mr. Wells for starting the trend because his well-known friends like Sammy Davis Jr. and Nat King Cole raved about the combination, and it became a staple for visitors in New York City.